IF-CRITIC: Towards a Fine-Grained LLM Critic for Instruction-Following Evaluation: Methodology

 \subsection{Task Definition and Method Overview}

-Distinct from previous LLM critics that typically generate evaluation results for a single criterion or question \cite{wang2024direct, vu-etal-2024-foundational}, \model leverages a constraint checklist to guide critique generation and evaluates the following of all constraints included in the checklist within one inference pass.
-Specifically, given an instruction $x$, corresponding response $y$, and a constraint checklist $\{c_k\}^n_{k=1}$ which contains all constraints within $x$, \model can provide a critique $C=\bigcup_{k=1}^{n} (e_k, j_k)$ for $y$, where each segment $(e_k, j_k)$ consists of an explanation $e_k$ and a binary judgment $j_k$ (0 or 1) for the respective constraint following.
+Distinct from previous LLM critics that typically generate evaluation results for a single criterion or question \cite{vu-etal-2024-foundational, wang-etal-2025-direct-judgement, anugraha2025r3}, \model leverages a constraint checklist to guide critique generation and evaluates compliance with all included constraints in one inference pass.
+Specifically, given an instruction $x$, corresponding response $y$, and a constraint checklist $\{c_k\}^n_{k=1}$ which contains all constraints within $x$, \model can provide a critique $C=\bigcup_{k=1}^{n} (e_k, j_k)$ for $y$, where each segment $(e_k, j_k)$ consists of an explanation $e_k$ and a binary judgment $j_k$ (0 or 1) for compliance with the respective constraint.
 This paradigm not only enhances inference efficiency but also equips \model with a more holistic and granular perception of the instructions, thus improving the reliability of instruction-following assessments.

 The development of \model consists of the following steps: After collecting complex user instructions and LLM-generated responses, we first develop a checklist generator to decompose the instructions and generate constraint checklists.
 With the assistance of the checklists, we elaborately prompt Deepseek-R1 to generate expert critiques and employ a multi-stage critique filtering mechanism to further enhance their quality.
 Finally, we utilize the collected expert critiques and perform a constraint-level performance optimization method to train \model.
 The overall pipeline is illustrated in Figure \ref{fig:overview}. \model can be leveraged to provide reliable reward signals, improving the instruction-following ability of LLMs via DPO or GRPO, as validated in our experiments.